River Deben: Leisure

 There are several yacht and dinghy clubs on the river Deben.
 These include the Deben Rowing Club, Deben Yacht Club, the Waldringfield Sailing Club, Felixstowe Ferry Sailing Club and the Woodbridge Cruising Club.
 There are two yacht harbours, the Tidemill Yacht Harbour, close to the Tide Mill; and the Granary Yacht Harbour, further upstream at Melton.

 The river Deben is a popular location for many other water sports including canoeing, wakeboarding, paddle boarding and windsurfing.
-The area where the river Deben enters the North Sea at Felixstowe Ferry is also a popular location for the sport of kitesurfing.
-Kitesurfers can usually be seen around low tide when the wind conditions are favourable, ranging from NE round to SW and depending on the direction of the tide.
+The area where the river Deben enters the North Sea at Felixstowe Ferry is also a popular location for kiteboarding.

 Peninsula

-The Deben Peninsula is a region of Suffolk, made up of the area of the Coast and Heaths AONB between the River Deben to the south and the Alde and Ore Estuary in the north.
-The area is relatively remote, and noted for its stunning coastline.
+The Deben Peninsula is a region of Suffolk made up of the area of the Coast and Heaths National Landscape between the River Deben to the south and the Alde and Ore Estuary in the north.
+The area is relatively remote, and noted for its coastline.